Experimentally validated quantum-secure federated learning over a multi-user quantum network: Introduction

-To further the development of QFL, several frameworks \cite{chen2021federated, bhatia2023federated, zhao2023non} have been proposed to enhance communication efficiency with quantum machine learning models, such as variational quantum circuits~\cite{cerezo2021variational} or quantum neural networks (QNNs), which are considered promising models for the noisy intermediate-scale quantum era \cite{preskill2018quantum}.
-While communication efficiency is critical, ensuring data privacy remains a more significant concern in QFL.
-Although clients do not share raw local data, gradient inversion attacks~\cite{mothukuri2021survey} can still expose private information through shared gradients or model updates.
-Recent efforts have sought to mitigate these attacks through designing sophisticated quantum algorithms~\cite{zhang2022federated, li2024privacy, li2024quantumdelegatedfederatedlearning, li2024blind} or involving differential privacy techniques~\cite{li2021quantum}.
-However, many of these approaches require extensive quantum resources beyond current capabilities or fail to offer perfect data privacy.
-Consequently, there is an ongoing demand for a practical QFL framework that provides quantum security for data privacy in the coming era of large-scale quantum computing.
+However, QFL does not by itself resolve the privacy risks associated with model-update sharing.
+Recent protocols \cite{chen2021federated, xia2021quantumfed,liu2025quantum, bhatia2023federated, zhao2023non} have been proposed to improve communication efficiency in QFL, using quantum machine learning models like quantum neural networks (QNNs)~\cite{cerezo2021variational}, which are promising for the noisy intermediate-scale quantum era.
+While communication efficiency is critical, ensuring data privacy remains the primary concern in QFL.
+Recent efforts have attempted to mitigate these risks through sophisticated quantum algorithms~\cite{zhang2022federated, li2024privacy, li2024quantumdelegatedfederatedlearning, wang2024quantum, li2024blind,chu2023cryptoqflquantumfederatedlearning} or by incorporating differential privacy techniques~\cite{li2021quantum}.
+However, many of these approaches require extensive quantum resources beyond current capabilities or do not provide information-theoretic privacy guarantees for model-update aggregation.
+Consequently, there remains a strong need for a practical QFL protocol that offers quantum-level security for privacy-preserving aggregation in the coming era of large-scale quantum computing.

-Quantum networks enable applications that surpass the classical ones~\cite{wehner2018quantum,yin2023experimental,azuma2023quantum} and many tasks have been demonstrated on quantum networks, which show quantum advantages~\cite{hermans2022qubit,jing2024experimental,schiansky2023demonstration,daiss2021quantum,cao2024experimental}.
-Specifically, quantum key distribution (QKD) serves as a foundational component of the quantum internet~\cite{wehner2018quantum}, ensuring confidentiality of information transmission with information-theoretic security.
-With great progress made in recent years~\cite{lo2012measurement,lucamarini2018overcoming,xie2022breaking,wang2022twin,gu2022experimental,zhou2023experimental,liu2023experimental}, QKD has laid the groundwork for integrating deep learning algorithms into quantum networks, paving the way for more practical privacy-preserving machine learning systems.
-The rapid development of quantum networks presents a unique opportunity for advancing QFL~\cite{chehimi2023foundations}.